dph22/dph22.github.io/README.md

 ### Hi, my name is Diogo Pereira Henriques, and I'm a consultant, creative technologist, designer, researcher, educator and learner; between East and West, North and South: born at 337 ppm  and always looking forward to global positive change!

-**LATEST NEWS:** (1) "Generative AI, architecture, and mathematics: Supporting the sustainable development goals", a book chapter co-authored with Michael Ostwald (University of New South Wales, Sydney) for the 1st Edition of the Handbook of the Mathematics for Societal Challenges, to be published by Springer in 2026; (2) "The Synthetic City”, a Special Dossier for Mediapolis: A Journal of Cities and Culture, with guest editors S. Rodgers, H. Atteneder, L. Brandner, M. Dias, D. P. Henriques, and S. Trentham-Black, from the ECREA Media, Cities and Space Section, to be published in 2026; (3) Invited member of the Scientific Review Committee for the Education and Research in Computer Aided Architectural Design in Europe (eCAADe), hosted by Technische Hochschule Lübeck, Germany, 7–11 September 2026.
+**LATEST NEWS:** (1) "Generative AI, architecture, and mathematics: Supporting the sustainable development goals", a book chapter co-authored with Michael Ostwald (University of New South Wales, Sydney) for the 1st Edition of the Handbook of the Mathematics for Societal Challenges, to be published by Springer in 2026; (2) "The Synthetic City”, a Special Dossier for Mediapolis: A Journal of Cities and Culture, with guest editors S. Rodgers, H. Atteneder, L. Brandner, M. Dias, D. P. Henriques, and S. Trentham-Black, from the ECREA Media, Cities and Space Section, to be published in 2026; (3) Invited reviewer for the 28th HCI International Conference, HCII 2026, Montreal, QC, Canada, July 26–31 2026; (4) Invited member of the Scientific Review Committee for the Education and Research in Computer Aided Architectural Design in Europe (eCAADe), hosted by Technische Hochschule Lübeck, Germany, 7–11 September 2026.

 **Freelance/Independent Researcher:** Currently, I'm an expert at [UNESCO's Inclusive Policy Lab](https://en.unesco.org/inclusivepolicylab/), communications officer for [ECREA's Media Cities and Space Section](https://www.ecrea.eu), and Co-chair/Member of the Steering Committee of the Implementation Working Group of the [Open Data Charter](https://opendatacharter.org).